Exploring QCD matter in extreme conditions with Machine Learning: Lattice QCD

-\emph{\textbf{In-medium Heavy Quark Potential}} --- Another interesting and important real-time physics in the context of high energy nuclear physics lies in the in-medium effects of hard probes, for example the jets or heavy quarkonium (bound states of heavy quark and its anti-quark).
-Regarding as a smoking gun for the creation of QGP, heavy quarkonium has been intensively studied both theoretically~\cite{Chen:2012gg, Zhao:2010nk,Zhou:2014kka,Zhao:2020jqu,Rothkopf:2019ipj} and experimentally~\cite{CMS:2011all,CMS:2012gvv}.
-One central focus is to understand the in-medium heavy quark interaction, the computation of which represents a big challenge for non-perturbative strong interaction calculations.
-Because of the large mass and small relative velocities for the inter quarks inside the bound state, non-relativistic treatment of it is allowed, and also the color electric interactions inside will be dominant.
-It has been long expected that color screening will weaken the heavy quark interaction, in analogy with Debye screening phenomenon for QED.
-Additionally, studies from both the hard thermal loop (HTL) calculations~\cite{Laine:2006ns,Beraudo:2007ky} and the recent effective field theory approach e.g., pNRQCD calculations~\cite{Brambilla:2008cx,Brambilla:2010vq} point out that a non-vanishing imaginary part for the heavy quark interaction will appear in the QCD medium beyond just screening effect.
-For a complete understanding, the non-perturbative framework like lattice QCD is called for.
-In the past decade, there are studies for real-time heavy quark interaction based upon lattice QCD calculations, mainly with a Bayesian technique~\cite{Rothkopf:2011db,Burnier:2014ssa,Burnier:2015tda} used for spectral functions of the thermal Wilson loop.
-On the other hand, quantification of the in-medium Bottomonium masses and thermal widths are released from the very recent lattice QCD studies~\cite{Larsen:2019bwy,Larsen:2019zqv,Larsen:2020rjk}.
-Empirically, it'd be interesting to know if one in-medium heavy quark potential $V(T,r)$ under a QM potential picture can accommodate these in-medium properties from lattice studies, since this can not be answered yet from field theoretic point of view.
+\emph{\textbf{In-medium Heavy Quark Potential}} --- Another intriguing and important real-time physics in the context of high-energy nuclear physics delves into the in-medium effects on hard probes, for example, the jets or heavy quarkonium (the bound states of heavy quark and its anti-quark).
+Being regarded as a smoking gun indicative of Quark--Gluon Plasma (QGP) formation, heavy quarkonium has been intensively studied both theoretically~\cite{Chen:2012gg, Zhao:2010nk, Zhou:2014kka, Zhao:2020jqu, Rothkopf:2019ipj} and experimentally~\cite{CMS:2011all, CMS:2012gvv}.
+A cardinal endeavor lies in comprehending the in-medium heavy quark interaction, the computation of which represents a big challenge for non-perturbative strong interaction calculations.
+Due to the large mass and small relative velocities for the inter quarks inside the bound state, a non-relativistic treatment of them is permissible, and also the color electric interactions inside will be dominant.
+It has been long expected that color screening will attenuate the heavy quark interaction, analogous to the Debye screening phenomenon observed in Quantum Electrodynamics (QED).
+Additionally, studies from both the hard thermal loop (HTL) calculations~\cite{Laine:2006ns, Beraudo:2007ky} and the recent effective field theory approach, e.g., pNRQCD calculations~\cite{Brambilla:2008cx, Brambilla:2010vq}, underscore the emergence of a non-zero imaginary part for the heavy quark interaction beyond mere screening effect within the QCD medium.
+To attain a comprehensive understanding, a non-perturbative framework like lattice QCD is warranted.
+Over the past decade, examinations centered on the real-time heavy quark interaction based upon lattice QCD calculations have been undertaken, mainly employing a Bayesian reconstruction technique~\cite{Rothkopf:2011db, Burnier:2014ssa, Burnier:2015tda} for spectral functions of the thermal Wilson loop.
+On the other hand, quantification of the in-medium Bottomonium masses and thermal widths have been released through the very recent lattice QCD studies~\cite{Larsen:2019bwy, Larsen:2019zqv, Larsen:2020rjk}.
+Empirically, it proffers an intriguing inquiry to discern whether an in-medium heavy quark potential $V(T,r)$ under a Quantum Mechanical potential picture can accommodate these in-medium properties unveiled in lattice studies, a query yet to be addressed from a field-theoretic point of view.